LiorKogan/V1/README.md

 Each such branch is marked with a **white triangle**.

 All other branches affect the quantifier's evaluation.
-Let _b_ denote the number of such branches.
+Let 𝑏 denote the number of such branches.

 We will name the left side of the quantifier _the left component_, and anything that follows a branch, up to the branch's end, _a right component_.